Best Treadmills of 2025

 Weight Capacity

 The typical weight capacity for most treadmills is between 200 and 300 pounds.
 However, some will go up to 500 pounds.
 All the treadmills on our list have weight capacities between 300 and 350 pounds.
-The Sole Fitness F80 has the highest weight capacity on our list at 350 pounds.
+The Sole Fitness F80 Treadmill has the highest weight capacity on our list at 350 pounds.

 Noise

 There’s no way around it; treadmills can be noisy, but you can do a few things to help reduce that noise.
 First, consider putting a mat underneath the treadmill, especially if you have downstairs neighbors or bedrooms.
-This will help dampen the pounding from your feet.
-Secondly, if you notice your treadmill getting louder over time, you can do some mechanical checks, like making sure the belts are properly tensioned and lubricated.
-It’s also worth checking the bearings for wear and tear.
-Choosing a high-quality treadmill like the NordicTrack Commercial X32i will minimize the breakdown of components that may increase noise over time.
+This will help damp the pounding from your feet.

 Display and Features

-Treadmills these days are not your parents’ treadmills.
-They’re tricked out with massive screens, connect to your favorite apps, and offer live or pre-recorded running and walking classes.
-The Peloton Tread is probably best known for its display, features, and classes, but other treadmills have similar extras.
-The NordicTrack Commercial X32i, for example, has a 32-inch HD monitor and thousands of programmed classes to follow.
-But all these features come at a price.
+All these features come at a price, though.
 If you want access to classes but don’t need the highest-end treadmill, consider the Horizon Fitness 7.0 AT Treadmill, which is compatible with the Peloton app.
 You can still take Peloton classes without the price tag of a fully integrated system.

 Safety Features